CLARIAH/burgerLinker/README.md

 - Only the [JAVA Runtime Environment (JRE)](https://www.oracle.com/java/technologies/javase-jre8-downloads.html), which is free and installed on almost every computer these days.

 ### Input requirements
-- Only one RDF dataset, describing the civil registries that are modelled according to our simple [Civil Registries schema](assets/CIV.png), based on Schema.org and BIO vocabularies.
-You can browse the [RDF file](assets/CIV.ttl) in any triple store (e.g. [Druid](https://druid.datalegend.net/)) or ontology editor (e.g. [Protégé](https://protege.stanford.edu/)).
+- Only one RDF dataset, describing the civil registries that are modelled according to our simple [Civil Registries schema](assets/CIV.png).
 For efficient querying (i.e. lower memory usage with fast search), the matching tool requires the dataset to be compressed and given as an HDT file with its index.
 [What is HDT?](http://www.rdfhdt.org/what-is-hdt/)

 The tool allows the conversion of any valid RDF file to HDT using the `--function convertToHDT` (see Example 2 below).